White Chrysanthemum: Hana's Perspective (1940s)

-The next morning, the local soldiers learn of the arrival of a new comfort women, prompting them to visit Hana.
+The next morning, the local soldiers learn of the arrival of new comfort women, prompting them to visit Hana.
 Corporal Morimoto visits Hana each night he is on duty and rapes her.
 Hana flees the brothel after remaining there for a period of time, only to be caught by Corporal Morimoto.
 He tells her that he is taking her to Mongolia.

 When she is brought to Mongolia, she stays with two men and a woman.
 She is unable to communicate with them because she does not speak Mongolian.
 Corporal Morimoto leaves for a period of time, and Hana begins to learn terms in Mongolian and about the people she is staying with.
 Morimoto comes back, and Hana tries to run away on horseback.
 Morimoto eventually catches up to her, but the two are taken by Soviet soldiers.
 The soldiers kill Corporal Morimoto, and release Hana to the Mongolian family.
 They bring her back to the place they live.
 The novel, from Hana's perspective, ends with her swimming in Lake Uvs.